 This paragraph refers to the main electricity producers that produce electricity for the national grid.
 From 1998 onwards, the expansion of the industrial cogeneration of electricity and the split of the national monopoly have transformed many industrial producers into "independent producers", regularly supplying the national grid.
-These producers account in 2021 for 88.5% of all electricity produced with combustion processes in Italy (TERNA, several years).
+These producers account in 2022 for 89.3% of all electricity produced with combustion processes in Italy (TERNA, several years).

-In 2021, Public Electricity and Heat production is a key category for SO_x, NO_x and Hg.
+In 2022, Public Electricity and Heat production is a key category for SO_x, NO_x and Hg.

-Public electricity and heat production (1A1a) is a key source of SO_x emissions in 2021 with a share of 6.0%, Hg (6.3) and NO_x emissions (4.1%).
+Public electricity and heat production (1A1a) is a key source of SO_x emissions in 2022 with a share of 7.9%, Hg (8.4) and NO_x emissions (4.4%).
 A strong reduction of SO_x, NO_x and PM10 emissions is observed for this category along the time series (as well as for 1A2 sector).
-The introduction of two regulatory instruments: the DPR 203/88 (Decree of President of the Republic of 24th May 1988), laying down rules concerning the authorisation of plants, and the Ministerial Decree of 12th July 1990, which introduced plant level limits to emissions of PM10, NO_x and SO_x for new plants and required old plants to conform to the limit by 1997, explained the emission reduction in the nineties.
+The introduction of two regulatory instruments: the DPR 203/88 (Decree of President of the Republic of 24th May 1988), laying down rules concerning the authorization of plants, and the Ministerial Decree of 12th July 1990, which introduced plant level limits to emissions of PM10, NO_x and SO_x for new plants and required old plants to conform to the limit by 1997, explained the emission reduction in the nineties.
 The shift from fuel oil to natural gas combined with the increase of energy efficiency of the plants and the introduction of PM10 abatement technologies have been implemented to comply with the emission limit values.
-From 2000 lower limits to emissions at the stacks have been introduced, in the framework of environmental integrated authorisations, for the authorisation of new plants and the implementation of the old ones, especially for those facilities located in areas with air quality critical values.
-For this reason the plants have increased the use of natural gas heat and power combined technology.
-In 2021 in Italy there are still 7 coal plants, and 1 fuel oil plant out of around 200 power plants included in this source category.
+From 2000 lower limits to emissions at the stacks have been introduced, in the framework of environmental integrated authorizations, for the authorization of new plants and the implementation of the old ones, especially for those facilities located in areas with air quality critical values.
+For this reason, the plants have increased the use of natural gas heat and power combined technology.
+In 2022 in Italy there are still 6 coal plants, and 1 fuel oil plant out of around 200 power plants included in this source category.
 With exception of few biomass plants and some gasoil stationary engines in the small islands, the other plants are natural gas combined cycle thermoelectric power plant.